 A frame cell sequence is a sequence of user generated cells on a given connection.
-Two methods are currently recognized in ITU-T Recommendation I.371 to delineate a frame cell sequence at the ATM layer in order to perform frame discard: AUU based and RM-cell based frame cell sequence delineation.
+Two methods are currently recognized in this Recommendation to delineate a frame cell sequence at the ATM layer in order to perform frame discard: AUU based and RM-cell based frame cell sequence delineation.

-If the user wishes to take advantage of frame discard mechanisms at the ATM layer, the user should ensure that the frame delineation at the ATM layer (i.e. through AUU indication or RM cells), corresponds to frame delineation at a higher layer.
+If the user wishes to take advantage of frame discard mechanisms at the ATM layer, the user should ensure that the frame delineation at the ATM layer (i.e., through AUU indication or RM cells), corresponds to frame delineation at a higher layer.